 My daughter continues, “Oh, btw, there are still rules for you and Dad.
 You can’t wear fluorescent green or hot pink.
 OK?”

 It’s that time of year.
-Our family of four gets in gear for the ensuing ski season.
+Our family of skiers gets in shape, and preps our ski gear for winter.
 Each family member prioritizes and picks their one new item (necessity or nicety depending upon how much growth or wear and tear has occurred since last winter).

 Our daughter, however, is all about the ski outfit.